| South America | ATLAS of Plucked Instruments |

 ||||||||||

-| top | |||||||||||
+top | |||||||||||

 |

-ranka charango This is a quite crummy looking charango, with a high bended back, 6 high wooden frets on a fingerboard, flush with the front.
+ranka charango The ranka charango is a quite crummy looking charango, with a high bended back, 6 high wooden frets on a fingerboard, flush with the front.
 The front and back go a few millimeters over the sides.
 The instrument is left unvarnished ("rustic").
-It has 10 nylon strings in 5 courses, and an extra "diablito" string from a peg at the right side of the neck.
-It is mainly used in the area of Mizque in Cochabamba,
+It is very light in weight.
+It has 10 nylon strings in 5 courses, and an extra "diablito"

 |